holochain/HOW/HOW/social/process/how/how-v1.md

 Changing a the HOW process itself is a special case of adding in new standards, as this may consist in changing the HOW hierarchy itself and thus merits some clarification.

 HOW tree additions or modifications MUST be submitted as HOWs in `/social/process/how` with name `tree_<slug>.md` where slug is a short-name for the intended modification.
 Such HOW proposals MUST included in their `## Process Specification` section a description of how the tree is to be modified along with any `_requirement.md` template portions that should be added/modified/removed to the tree.
-Also, any new node added to the tree SHOULD include a `README.md` file that describes the intent and purpose of that part of the tree.
+Also, any new branch added to the tree SHOULD include a `README.md` file that describes the intent and purpose of that part of the tree.
 A `README.md` MUST follow this format:

 ```
 # <Node Title>